thefairdraw/TheFairDraw/README.md

 # TheFairDraw

 Meet Proof of Nothing: *A zero-token, zero-state, fully deterministic fairness protocol.*
 Free to use.
-Open-source forever.
+Open Source forever.
 No tracking, no monetization, no hidden agenda.

 ---

 ##  What is TheFairDraw?

-TheFairDraw is a *stateless, deterministic draw engine* designed for public verifiability and trustless randomness — without oracles, tokens, or any financial infrastructure.
+TheFairDraw is a *stateless, deterministic draw engine* designed for public verifiability and trustless randomness  without oracles, tokens, or any financial infrastructure.

 Each draw takes:
 - A list of participants (any size up to 1 million items)